yast/yast-network/doc/autoinstallation.md

 </profile>
 ```

-> **Note:** By default, the linuxrc configuration will be keeped, which means that
+> **Note:** By default, the Linuxrc configuration is copied, which means that omitting the
-omitting the section is the same as defining it with that only option.
+networking section is the same as:

 ```xml
 <networking>